dmh2000/retrosheet/README.md

 # RETROSHEET

-The code in this repo my own creation and is not supported or endorsed by retrosheet.org.
+The code in this repo my own creation and is not part of, supported by or endorsed by retrosheet.org.
 The following are the license terms for use of the retrosheet data.